celiamorse/PLP/README.md

 Side-effects are possible in C#.
 There are no strict guardrails against side-effects.
-Developers are responsible for managing side effects consciously.
+Developers are responsible for managing side effects.

 ## Local Variable Storage:

 Local variable values are stored on the stack for value types.
 Reference types have their references on the stack, pointing to the actual objects on the heap.

 Dynamic vs. Static Scope:

 C# primarily uses static scoping.